The Tower is closed today

 - Glasgow Tower is designed to move in the wind.
 Some visitors find the swaying sensation in windy weather unnerving.
 This is why the Tower closes when the wind speed exceeds gusts of 25 mph at cabin height.

-- In the event of an emergency, visitors to the Tower cabin will be evacuated via the 523-step spiral staircase.
+- In the event of an emergency or if wind speeds rise above 25mph whilst in the Tower cabin, visitors to the Tower cabin will be evacuated via the 523-step spiral staircase.
 Due to this safety procedure visitors need to be able to walk down the stairs unaided.
-This means that those with limited mobility or young children may not be able to visit the Tower.
-We would ask anyone concerned about descending the steps to speak with us before they visit.
+This means that those with limited mobility, expectant mothers, those with underlying health conditions or young children may not be able to visit the Glasgow Tower.
+We would ask anyone concerned about descending the steps to speak with us before they visit by calling us on 0141-420-5000.